Podcast: Download

 Tests for short-term memory impairment

-Your doctor would start with a medical history.
-This may be followed by cognitive function tests, blood tests, MRI or CT scans, or cerebral angiography.
+Your doctor will probably start with a medical history.
+This initial investigation may be followed by cognitive function tests, blood tests, MRI or CT scans, or cerebral angiography.

 How do you prevent short-term memory loss?

-The simplest way to prevent short-term memory impairment is to practice various memory games, crossword puzzles, or sudoku.
+The simplest way to prevent short-term memory impairment is to combine plenty of physical fitness with a good diet, sleep and various memory games, crossword puzzles, or sudoku.

 Now, let’s look at the ways long-term cognitive impairment like Alzheimer’s disease manifests itself.